 Weaning however, is a time when your baby should experience a wide variety of tastes and textures, it’s a learning adventure and so it’s important for her to be exposed to as many different tastes as possible.
 Therefore the occasional taste of something salty such as a chopped olive or piece of anchovy won’t do her and long term harm and yet will allow her the experience of learning about a new food.

-If you’ve found this post useful and want to know more about your baby’s nutrition and growth during their first year of life, I host a digital course called Baby Nutrition, Weaning & Getting Feeding Right, and I’d love to0 see you there.
+If you’ve found this post useful and want to know more about your baby’s nutrition and growth during their first year of life, I host an online course called Baby Nutrition, Weaning & Getting Feeding Right, and I’d love to see you there.